article banner

 suspend fun readSave(name: String): GameState = withContext(Dispatchers.IO) { reader.readCsvBlocking(name, GameState::class.java) } suspend fun calculateModel() = withContext(Dispatchers.Default) { model.fit( dataset = newTrain, epochs = 10, batchSize = 100, verbose = false ) }

-class FetchUserUseCase( private val userRepo: UserDataRepository, private val ioDispatcher: CoroutineDispatcher = Dispatchers.IO ) { suspend fun fetchUserData() = withContext(ioDispatcher) { val name = async { userRepo.getName() } val friends = async { userRepo.getFriends() } val profile = async { userRepo.getProfile() } User( name = name.await(), friends = friends.await(), profile = profile.await() ) } }
+class FetchUserUseCase( private val userRepo: UserDataRepository, private val ioDispatcher: CoroutineDispatcher = Dispatchers.IO ) { suspend fun fetchUserData() = withContext(ioDispatcher) { val userId = readUserId() // blocking call val name = async { userRepo.getName(userId) } val friends = async { userRepo.getFriends(userId) } val profile = async { userRepo.getProfile(userId) } User( name = name.await(), friends = friends.await(), profile = profile.await() ) } }

 Now, instead of providing Dispatchers.IO in unit tests, we should use StandardTestDispatcher from runTest.
-We can get it from coroutineContext using the ContinuationInterceptor key.
+We can get it from coroutineContext using the ContinuationInterceptor key (or using experimental CoroutineDispatcher key, that uses ContinuationInterceptor and casts the result to CoroutineDispatcher).

-val testDispatcher = this .coroutineContext[ContinuationInterceptor] as CoroutineDispatcher val useCase = FetchUserUseCase( userRepo = userRepo, ioDispatcher = testDispatcher, )
+// inside runTest val testDispatcher = this .coroutineContext[ContinuationInterceptor] as CoroutineDispatcher // or //val testDispatcher = this // .coroutineContext[CoroutineDispatcher] val useCase = FetchUserUseCase( userRepo = userRepo, ioDispatcher = testDispatcher, )

-Another possibility is to cast ioDispatcher as CoroutineContext, and replace it in unit tests with EmptyCoroutineContext.
-The final behavior will be the same: the function will never change the dispatcher.
+Another possibility is to type ioDispatcher as CoroutineContext, and replace it in unit tests with EmptyCoroutineContext.
+The final behavior will be the same, because fetchUserData function will never change dispatcher in tests, so it will implicitly StandardTestDispatcher.
+This solution is simpler, but some developers do not like seeing CoroutineContext as a type of dispatcher, as CoroutineDispatcher might include anything, not only a dispatcher.

 val useCase = FetchUserUseCase( userRepo = userRepo, ioDispatcher = EmptyCoroutineContext, )